 Grit Ramuschkat became active in the Slow Food movement after experiencing Slow Food Nation in 2008.
 In a panel discussion Carlo Petrini used a metaphor that stuck with her.
 He wished for the audience to become bumble bees and buzz from flower to flower, pollinating them with the notion of good, clean and fair food.
 This motivated Grit to do exactly that: find ways to educate and excite others about all things food.
 She started a book club on the topic of food and politics that is still active today, became a board member of Slow Food Austin organizing fundraising events and farm tours and wrote weekly, food-related blog entries for a local CSA farm.
 In 2010 she attended Terra Madre as a US delegate.
 Meeting people from all over the world that work for the same cause felt truly inspiring.
 Upon moving to Albuquerque in 2013 Grit revamped the dormant Slow Food Chapter here.

 It was a four-hour, nine-course dinner with Italian cousins in a small town outside of Venice that first introduced Marilyn Noble to the concept of Slow Food.
 One of the cousins turned to her and said, “This is how eating should be… slooow.
 Slow Food – it’s what we do here in Italy.”
-Not only does Marilyn embrace the idea of a long enjoyable meal with good friends and family, she is passionate about the concept of good, clean, and fair food, as well.
+Not only does Marilyn embrace the idea of a long enjoyable meal with good friends and family, she is passionate about the concept of good, clean, and fair food as well.
 Marilyn joined the Slow Food Denver board in early 2009 and served as the Board Chair in 2013-14.
-During that time, she helped the chapter grow and evolve into the premier food organization in the Denver Metro area.
-SFD is best known for the school garden program, but their outreach has extended into the community through the CAFÉ microgrant program; the farm tour series; cooking, canning, and baking classes; and close collaborations with other organizations such as Denver Botanic Gardens, Denver Urban Gardens, Grow Local, History Colorado, and many others.
-In addition to her work with Slow Food Denver, Marilyn is the co-chair of the Slow Food Southwest/Mountain Ark of Taste committee.
-In her professional life, Marilyn is the communications director for American Grassfed Association, in addition to being a writer and book editor.
+She served as the Colorado Slow Food governor for four years until she moved back to her beloved desert where she spent her childhood.
+Now, in addition to serving on the board of Slow Food Phoenix and as the Arizona governor, Marilyn is the co-chair of the Slow Food Southwest/Mountain Ark of Taste committee.
+In her professional life, she consults with food and agriculture non-profits, in addition to being a writer and book editor.
 She is the author of four best-selling cookbooks, and her articles have appeared in numerous magazines and online including Huffington Post and CNN.
+She lives in Tempe.

 Max came to Slow Food through an active local chapter in Northern California.
 Growing up in central Illinois, surrounded by corn and soybean fields, he saw the impacts of large scale industrial agriculture.
 After a career as a Coast Guard officer, his interest in more local, sustainable food systems was piqued by the many worthy projects of local Slow Food chapters.